Jerrywang959/fetch-online-hosts/README.md

 # Notion-faster Online hosts

-A gateway show avaiable hosts, which can be used in [SwitchHosts](https://github.com/oldj/SwitchHosts).
+A gateway show available hosts, which can be used in [SwitchHosts](https://github.com/oldj/SwitchHosts).

 Production Url: <https://hosts.notionfaster.org>